mobiletoly/kmp-kprofiles/README.md

 # Or use environment variables
 KPROFILES_PROFILES=theme-blue KPROFILES_FAMILY=jvm ./gradlew :composeApp:build

+The included sample app demonstrates the `.env.local` fallback: it reads `SAMPLE_APP_SECRET` via `[=env]` and we ship a `.env.local` with a harmless value so `./gradlew :sample-app:build` works out of the box.
+It also defines `sampleApp.customerId` in `sample-app/gradle.properties` and consumes it with `[=prop]` inside the generated config.
+Override the environment variable (or edit `.env.local`) and/or tweak `sample-app/gradle.properties` to simulate different secrets—real projects should git-ignore `.env.local` and let CI inject values via the environment.
 ```

 That’s it — Compose now generates `Res.*` against the **merged** tree, so your overlayed `logo.png`